 The latest connector signed versions are available in the official store for ownCloud.

 Installing ONLYOFFICE Document Server

-You will need an instance of ONLYOFFICE Document Server that is resolvable and connectable both from ownCloud and any end clients (version 4.2.7 and later are supported for use with the app).
+You will need an instance of ONLYOFFICE Document Server that is resolvable and connectable both from ownCloud and any end clients.
 If that is not the case, use the official ONLYOFFICE Document Server documentation page: Document Server for Linux.
 ONLYOFFICE Document Server must also be able to POST to ownCloud directly.

 The easiest way to start an instance of ONLYOFFICE Document Server is to use Docker.

 The ownCloud administrator can install the integration app from the in-built application market.
 For that click the upper-left hamburger menu and select Market.
 After that find ONLYOFFICE in the list of available applications and install it.